zorglube/iocage-plugin-movienight/README.md

 - VNET: Whether to use the iocage virtual network stack.
 Defaults to `on`.

 ### Execution

-Once you've downloaded the script and prepared the configuration file, run this script (`./rslsync-jail.sh`).
+Once you've downloaded the script and prepared the configuration file, run this script (`./movienight-jail.sh`).
 The script will run for several minutes.
-When it finishes, your jail will be created and rslsync will be installed.
+When it finishes, your jail will be created and `movienight` will be installed.

 ### Test

-To test your installation, enter your Resilio Sync jail IP address and port 8888 e.g. `10.1.1.3:8888` in a browser.
-If the installation was successful, you should see a Resilio Sync configuration screen.
+To test your installation, enter your Movie Night jail IP address and port `8089` e.g. `10.1.1.3:8089` in a browser.
+If the installation was successful, you should see a Movie

-### Initial Configuration

-`$DATA_PATH` is mounted inside the jail at `/media`.
-Your backups go there.
-When configuring the application, point the `Default folder location` and `File download location` to `/media` in the preference settings.
+Night home page.

 ## Support and Discussion

-Useful sources of support include the [Sync Help Centre](https://help.resilio.com/hc/en-us/categories/200140177-Get-started-with-Sync) and [Sync Forum](https://forum.resilio.com/)
+Useful sources of support include the [MovieNight](https://github.com/zorchenhimer/MovieNight).

-Questions or issues about this resource can be raised in [this forum thread](https://www.ixsystems.com/community/threads/scripted-resilio-sync-installation.86766/).
+Questions or issues about this resource can be raised in [issues](https://github.com/zorglube/freenas-iocage-movienight/issues).